Some important facts on land pollution.

-Recycling 1 aluminium can save enough energy to run a TV for 3 hours.
+Recycling 1 aluminum can save enough energy to run a TV for 3 hours.

-Once an aluminium can is recycled it is part of a new can within 6 weeks.
+Once an aluminum can is recycled it is part of a new can within 6 weeks.

-There is no limit to the number of times an aluminium can can be recycled.
+There is no limit to the number of times aluminum can be recycled.

-The energy it takes to make 1 new aluminium can is the same as it is to make 20 recycled cans.
+The energy needed to make 1 new aluminum can is the same as it is to make 20 recycled cans.

-Over 4 billion aluminium drinks cans were sold in 1998, if they had been collected for recycling they would have been worth £38 million.
+Over 4 billion aluminum drink cans were sold in 1998, if they had been collected for recycling they would have been worth £38 million.

-Nearly 60% of the aluminium used in the U.K. has been previously recycled.
+Nearly 60% of the aluminum used in the U.K. has been previously recycled.

 Recycling steel and tin cans save 74% of the energy used to produce them.

 Every year one American produces over 3285 pounds of hazardous waste.